 The Confederation has two Boards with split responsibilities: The Board and the Executive Board.
 The Board focuses on long-term strategies and policy decisions.
 The Executive Board focuses on operational issues.

-Our Board of Directors can vary in size, but currently has 85 members, of which 71 are directors, including the Director General, and 14 are alternates.
-58 directors of the Board and all the alternates are appointed directly by member organisations.
+Our Board of Directors can vary in size, but currently has 83 members, of which 56 are directors, including the Director General, 14 are alternates and 12 are elected by the general meeting.
 Up to 12 directors are elected at the annual meeting, which also elects the Board Chair.

 Member organisations’ representation on the Board of Directors and voting strength at the annual meeting are weighted according to the fees paid to the Confederation by their member companies.

 The Board appoints up to three Vice Chairs from their number.
 The Vice Chairs are also Vice Chairs of the Executive Board.
 The Confederation Board also appoints the General Director as the most senior operational executive, who also represents the Confederation publically.

 The Executive Board makes decisions concerning the Confederation’s operational issues, e.g. the annual budget and operations plan, and decides upon employer issues.

 The Confederation of Swedish Enterprise is a member representative organisation, which means that we operate under the mandate of our members and that the Board of Directors sets the organisational goals and objectives of these operations.
 We use our own principle of subsidiarity so that the Confederation only addresses collectively issues of common interest among our member businesses, regardless of industry or sector.